zsofiasomlai/pbx-group-security/content/challenges/management/role-model.md

 ---
-title: Role Model
+title       : Role Model
 key         : MA-RM
-level : ungraded
+skills      : Leadership, Mentoring, Behaviour, Mindset, Competency difficulty  : easy area        : management

-skills : Leadership, Mentoring, Behaviour, Mindset, Competency difficulty : easy area : Management questions   :
+questions   :
     - "MA-RM-01: Tell me about a time when you set a positive example that had a significant impact on peers or direct reports."
     - "MA-RM-02: Tell me about a time when you motivated others through your commitment to delivering results."